Dmitry Nazarov

 Dmitry Yurievich Nazarov (Дми́трий Ю́рьевич Наза́ров; born 4 July 1957) is а Soviet and Russian actor, television presenter and poet.
-People's Artist of Russia (2000).
+He was named People's Artist of Russia in 2000.

-He is an actor, known for Le Concert (2009), Largo Winch II (2011) and Yeltsin: Three Days in August (2011).
+He is known for Le Concert (2009), Largo Winch II (2011), Yeltsin: Three Days in August (2011) and Kitchen (2012–2016).

-Supports Ukraine and opposes Russian invasion.

 Early life

 Dmitry Nazarov was born in Moscow, Soviet Union.
-In his youth he worked as a pastry chef at the bakery.
-In 1980 he graduated from the Mikhail Shchepkin Higher Theatre School (course Viktor Korshunov).
-In 1980 to 1995 he worked at the Maly Theater, then in the theater "Sphere" and the Theatre of the Russian Army, and since 2002 - in the Chekhov Moscow Art Theater.
+In his youth, he worked as a pastry chef at a bakery.
+In 1980, he graduated from the Mikhail Shchepkin Higher Theatre School.
+From 1980 to 1995, he worked at the Maly Theater, then at the "Sphere" theater and the Theatre of the Russian Army.
+From 2002 to 2022, he was employed by the Moscow Art Theatre.

 Career

-Between 2002 and 2008 Nazarov hosted the cooking show Culinary Duel on NTV.
-Host of the TVC inventor competition program Think Tank from the year 2009.
+Between 2002 and 2008, Nazarov hosted the cooking show Culinary Duel on NTV.
+He also served as the host of the TVC inventor competition program Think Tank from 2009 onwards.

-In the mystical series Call he played chief investigator Khromov, who specializes in mysterious crimes.
+In the mystery series Call, he played chief investigator Khromov, who specializes in mysterious crimes.

 Since 2012, Nazarov has played the lead role of chef Viktor Barinov on the Russian comedy TV series Kitchen.

 In 2013, he became the host of the Friday! show The Hunger Games.
-In 2014 he became a presenter of show Recipe for a Million on the STS channel.
-On September 5, 2015 has once again become the host of program Culinary Duel on the NTV channel.
+In 2014, he became a presenter of show Recipe for a Million on STS.
+On September 5, 2015, he once again became the host of program Culinary Duel.

 Since the start of 2022 Russian invasion of Ukraine, Nazarov has criticized the war online.
-In January 2023, it was reported that Nazarov and his wife were fired by the Chekhov Moscow Art Theater for his anti-war views.
+In January 2023, it was reported that Nazarov and his wife were fired by the Moscow Art Theatre for their anti-war views.

 Awards and honours

 In May 1993, he was awarded the honorary title of Merited Artist of the Russian Federation.

-Winner of the Crystal Turandot Award for Best Actor in the 1997/1998 season, for Satin in the play TSATRA "The Lower Depths", Winner of the "Seagull" for the best actor of the season, "Mask of Zorro" (2005 play "The Forest"), the Icarus animation award in 2017.
+Nazarov has won the Crystal Turandot Award for Best Actor in the 1997/1998 season, for Satin in the play TSATRA "The Lower Depths", the "Seagull" for the best actor of the season, "Mask of Zorro" (2005 play "The Forest"), and the Icarus animation award in 2017.

 In March 2000, he was awarded the honorary title of People's Artist of Russia.
 He received the Order of Friendship in 2008.

 Personal life

-He has one daughter with his first wife Natalia, one son and one daughter with his second wife, Russian actress Olga Vasilyeva.
+He has one daughter with his first wife Natalia, and one son and daughter with his second wife, Russian actress Olga Vasilyeva.
+As of 2024, he and Vasilyeva reside in Cannes.